hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 # Computational burdens of processing NSEC3 iterations {#computationalburdens}

-The Queries Per Second (QPS) of validating resolvers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
+The Queries Per Second (QPS) of authoritative servers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
 The table ({{qps}}) below shows the drop in QPS for various iteration counts.